 St Georges Church Penang (The Parish of Saint George the Martyr) is the oldest Anglican Church in South East Asia and was constructed between 1817 and 1818 under the supervision of Captain Robert Smith of the Madras Engineers and formally consecrated on 11th May 1819 by the Bishop of Calcutta, the Rt Rev Thomas F Middleton.

-During World War II the church was badly damaged by one of the many Japanese air raids on Penang Island and then looted of nearly all its contents, so that today, the only original artefacts left are the Bishops Chair and the Baptism Font.
+During World War II the church was badly damaged by one of the many Japanese air raids on Penang Island and then looted of most of its contents, so that today, the only original artefacts left are the Bishops Chair and the Baptism Font.

-St George's was awarded National Heritage Status in 2007 and since then has undergone a full restoration and is now open again to the public, who can visit the inside the church at the following times :Visitor Opening Hours :
+St George's was awarded National Heritage Status in 2007 and since then has undergone a full restoration and is now open to the public once again.

 Monday to Thursday : 10:00 am to 4:00 pm